Relationships are under pressure

 World Health Organisation Constitution 1948

 We can no longer neglect our social health.
 Major socioeconomic changes mean that the conditions that used to keep us socially fit - such as stable communities, shared rituals and intergenerational households - are dismantling.
+At the same time, digitalisation and AI are fast displacing even basic human connections.

 These are vital and complex skills that none of us are taught - but all of us can learn.
 Now is the time to be intentional and proactive.